blendkit/gamekit-playground/README.md

 where you will find zips with the game-pack.
 **windows:** starting  "./package_win.bat" will call the linux version with the help of a windows-bash (no zips are created and not really tested)

-In order for the other platforms to work, you need to install their SDKs:
+In order for the other platforms to be packaged, you need to install their SDKs:

 **For web**:
 Install emscripten-sdk: https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html
 And set the environment-variable 'emsdk' to the root of the emsdk-portable-root.
 For **bb-playbook** set 'bb_playbook_ndk' to the root of the playbook-ndk: https://developer.blackberry.com/playbook/native/download/
 For **bb-bb10** set 'bb_bb10_ndk' to the root of the bb10-ndk : https://developer.blackberry.com/native/downloads/
 For **android**: set ANDROID_HOME to the root of the Android-SDK : https://developer.android.com/studio/index.html ( only the command-line tools )

 I know these instructions might be a bit confusing but it is a first version.
 Feel free to contribute.